Skip to main content

 Why Childcare Workers Consider Life Insurance

-Childcare workers are exposed to constant illness, physical strain from lifting children, and the emotional demands of caring for other people's kids.
-Despite often modest incomes, many childcare workers have families of their own to protect.
+Childcare workers face constant exposure to illness, physical strain from lifting children, and the emotional demands of caring for other people's kids.
+Even on a modest income, many childcare workers have families of their own who depend on them.
+Life insurance protects those dependants if the worst happens, and income protection helps replace your earnings if injury or illness keeps you off work.

 Workplace Risks for Childcare Workers